 Butter and maple syrup

-Note that NO eggs or shortening are used in this picnic bread recipe that can be used to make both pancakes and muffins.
+NO eggs or shortening are used in this outdoor baking recipe that can be used to make both pancakes and muffins.
+The batter may be cooked in muffin rings to make Muffins.

 2 level cupfuls (1/2 pound) flour